 To make their broadband packages as attractive as possible in these hard times, ISPs have even have to start throwing in freebies, such as vouchers, loyalty card points and internet tablets.

-For those of us looking to cut back on our monthly bills, a cheap broadband starter pack for less than £10 per month could mean you get everything you need, while leaving you with some spare cash to spend elsewhere.
+For those of us looking to cut back on our monthly bills, a cheap broadband starter pack can get everything you need, while leaving you with some spare cash to spend elsewhere.

 If you sign up to some broadband packages you may not have to pay a penny for your broadband for 12 months or more.
 Landline charges will still apply during this time, however.